AncaMales/Bugs/README.md

 **Environment:** https://courses-presta-prod.visuality.pl/index.php

 **Steps to reproduce:**
-1. Scroll down in the homepage until the "Subscribe" field is visible
+1. Scroll down in the homepage until the "Subscribe" field is visible.
 2. Select the "Subscribe" field.
 3. Introduce an invalid e-mail.
+4. Click on the "Subscribe" button.

 **Expected behaviour:** Displays an error message that the address email is invalid.